OpenDSA/OpenDSA/RST/en/Glossary.rst

       Conceptually it is simple:
       Split the list in half, sort the halves, then merge them together.
-      It is a bit complicated to implement effiently on an array.
+      It is a bit complicated to implement efficiently on an :term:`array`.

    member
       In set notation, this is a synonym for :term:`element`.
       In abstract design, a :term:`data item` is a member of a :term:`type`.
       In an object-oriented language,
-      :term:`data members <data member>` are data fields in an object.
+      :term:`data members` are data fields in an object.

    member function